ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 The `docker build` command builds a new docker image referencing our Dockerfile.

-The flag `--target` specifies that we only want to target the `dev` stage in the multi-stage setup.
+`--target` specifies that we only want to target the `dev` stage in the multi-stage setup.

 [Multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds help us apply separation of concerns.
 In a multi-stage setup, you to define different stages of a single Dockerfile.
 Then you reference specific stages later.
 In our api Dockerfile, we declared the name of our first stage `as base`.